Fundamentals of Engineering Exam Preparation

 The Fundamentals of Engineering (FE) exam is the first step towards becoming a Licensed Professional Engineer (PE).

-The 15-week FE Exam Preparation course will get you ready to take the FE exam.
+The FE Exam Preparation course will get you ready to take the FE exam.
 Taught by a Licensed Professional Engineer, the course includes lectures, weekly study sessions, and practice exams.
 Topics include: math, probability and statistics, chemistry, ethics and safety, engineering economics, instrumentation, statics, dynamics, material science, fluid mechanics, electrical power and more.

 Everyone is welcome!